Nexmo/verify-android-sdk/README.md

 users remain verified for 30 days.
 This will be customisable in a future version of the library to suit your needs - if a user should be reverified everytime, never, or a custom duration (other than 30 days) in between.

+Please note that sensitive user details, like the phone number will NOT be stored locally at any time.

 License
 =======